-On 30 July 2018, during a visit to Timor-Leste, Australia's then Minister for Foreign Affairs, Julie Bishop and Timor-Leste's Minister of Foreign Affairs and Cooperation, Dionisio Babo Soares signed a joint communique on a revitalised bilateral partnership.
-In this communique, the ministers committed to a new chapter in bilateral relations that will strengthen ties and deepen collaboration between Timor-Leste and Australia.
+On 30 July 2018 Australia and Timor-Leste signed a joint communique on a revitalised bilateral partnership.
+This communique, commits to a new chapter in bilateral relations that will strengthen ties and deepen collaboration between Timor-Leste and Australia.
 Areas of deepened cooperation include trade, investment and economic links, seasonal workers, maritime security and Timor-Leste's socio-economic development.
 The revitalised partnership will focus not only on close bilateral cooperation but on working together in the Indo-Pacific region and globally.
 The ministers committed to regular dialogue between their respective governments, with annual ministerial and officials' talks.
 As part of a revitalised economic partnership, ministers agreed to continue constructive discussions on the development of the Greater Sunrise resource, noting its importance for Timor-Leste's prosperity.

 Timor Sea Maritime Arrangements

 The Maritime Boundary Treaty is an historic agreement for Australia and Timor-Leste: we settled a long-running dispute, delimited our maritime boundaries, and laid the foundation for a new chapter in our relationship with one of our closest neighbours.